LGBTQ Affirmative Therapists and Counselors in Raleigh, NC

 The Dual Stigma: Counseling for LGBTQ Communities

 Making the decision to start therapy can be difficult for anyone, but those within the LGBTQ community face particular challenges.
 Up until 1973, the American Psychological Association officially categorized homosexuality as a pathology.
 Even though the official definitions have change, not all attitudes among mental health professionals have changed.
 Some still see sexual orientation or gender a problem to be fixed instead of a reality to be accepted.
 Thus, many of the people who need mental health care the most have the most difficult time finding a therapist who can offer informed care.
 This dynamic is so common that there is a name for it: the dual stigma.

 The gap between need and quality of care is being closed, however.
 Many therapists and members of the LGBTQ community are working together.
 They are raising awareness about the need for mental health care and about how therapists can best provide that care.
-Thriveworks Raleigh works hard to offer affirmative and sensitive care to our LGBTQ clients.
+Thriveworks in Raleigh works hard to offer affirmative and sensitive care to our LGBTQ clients.